Benjamim-Aragao/Benjamim-Aragao/README.md

 - 👀 I’m interested in information technology
 - 🌱 I’m on my way to be an fullstack developer
 - 💞️ I’m looking to collaborate on/with interested companies
-- 📫 How to reach me: @benjamim_aragao on instagram
+- 📫 How to reach me: benjamimaragao2@gmail.com

 <!---
 Benjamim-Aragao/Benjamim-Aragao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.